 - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50. - (6) A description of any innovative or unique features of each policy form. - (7) State whether the policy is sex-distinct or unisex.
 If sex-distinct, the company shall confirm that the policy will not be issued in any employer-employee plans that are subject to the Norris decision and/or Title VII of the Civil Rights Act of 1964. - (8) Appropriate policy pages completed for each type of rating used by the company; for example, percentage of standard class premium, extra premium, temporary or permanent flat charge per \$1,000 to demonstrate how the policy will disclose the rates and charges applicable to each type of rating class.
-This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company. - (9) If the policy is for use with more than one term plan, the submission shall include a separate set of uniquely numbered specification pages for each term plan being submitted for approval, along with a separate actuarial memorandum for each plan.
+This is not intended to require pages for all rating classes, but only examples of each type of rating applied by the company.

-B. ACTUARIAL MEMORANDUM REQUIREMENTS
+B. ACTUARIAL SUBMISSION REQUIREMENTS

-- (1) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information s concerning the determination of the nonforfeiture values: - (a) A demonstration that the values of the policy comply with the standards of the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
+- (1) Include an actuarial memorandum prepared, dated and signed by the member of the American Academy of Actuaries who provides the following information concerning the determination of the nonforfeiture values: - (a) A demonstration that the values of the policy comply with the standards of the NAIC Standard Nonforfeiture Law for Life Insurance, model #808.
 The smoker/nonsmoker mortality tables in the NAIC Model Rule (Regulation) Permitting Smoker/Nonsmoker Mortality Tables For Use In Determining Minimum Reserve Liabilities And Nonforfeiture Benefits, or the mortality rates which are a blend of the male and female rates in the NAIC Procedure For Permitting Same Minimum Nonforfeiture Standards For Men and Women Insured Under 1980 CSO And 1980 CET Mortality Tables, or any other mortality tables approved for use by the NAIC in determining minimum nonforfeiture values, may be used in determining minimum nonforfeiture values.
-The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages; - (b) A description of the policy and policy provisions which affect the nonforfeiture values; - (c) The formulae, assumptions and methodology used; - (d) Sample calculations for representative issue ages including issue age 35 if within the issue age range; - (e) Include a statement at the end of the actuarial memorandum certifying that the nonforfeiture values available under the policy equal or exceed the minimums required under the NAIC Standard Nonforfeiture Law for Life Insurance, model #808, for all ages, rate classes and durations at which the policy is available; and

-(f) The range of issue ages and the minimum specified amount for which the policy will be issued.
+The company shall use the composite mortality table for issue ages at which there is no distinction between smoker and nonsmoker mortality rates and continue to use the table for all future attained ages; - (b) A description of the policy and policy provisions which affect the nonforfeiture values; - (c) The formulae, assumptions and methodology used; - (d) Sample calculations for representative issue ages including issue age 35 if within the issue age range; - (e) Include a statement at the end of the actuarial memorandum certifying that the nonforfeiture values available under the policy equal or exceed the minimums required under the NAIC Standard Nonforfeiture Law for Life Insurance, model #808, for all ages, rate classes and durations at which the policy is available; and - (f) The range of issue ages and the minimum specified amount for which the policy will be issued.